The Best Self Esteem Test

 The Psychology Today Self Esteem Test took me about 5 minutes to complete, although the website says it can take up to 15 minutes.
 It involves choosing radio buttons for 34 questions with the response that corresponds to each item.

 After I completed the test, I received a free snapshot report with my score (46) for the Ability to Deal with Rejection.
-It also provided a paragraph describing what this scores means as well as some brief suggestions on how to improve it.
+It also provided a paragraph describing what the scores mean as well as some brief suggestions on how to improve it.

 If I paid an additional $6.95, it would unlock the following sections: Into, Graphs, Detailed Results, Strengths and Limitations, and Advice.
 To entice me to do this, the test showed me my score on Sense of Self Efficacy, which was 65.